What is the Turnitin Checker in OneFile?

 How should I use Turnitin Checker in OneFile?

 You should only use the Turnitin Checker on documents submitted for training activities.
-There is no need to use the checker on Multi-Source Feedback reports or in-person work-based mark forms completed by assessors for DOPS, OCEs or CBDs.
+There is no need to use the checker on Multi-Source Feedback reports or mark forms completed by assessors for DOPS, OCEs or CBDs.

 There are four key ‘steps’ to using the Turnitin Checker in OneFile: